JSMR-heuristics/JSMR/results/Wijk_2/depth/README.md

-This folder contains the figures obtained from the depth-first algorithm in neighbourhood 2
+This folder contains the data obtained from the branch and bound algorithm in neighbourhood 2 with the respective battery set-up in each folder